holgerbrandl/kalasim/docs/userguide/docs/event_log.md

 Console logging is not active by default as it would considerably slow down larger simulations, and but must be enabled when creating a simulation with `createSimulation(enableConsoleLogger = true)`

+!!!note
+    The user can change the width of individual columns with `ConsoleTraceLogger.setColumnWidth()`

 ## Event Collector